 About two weeks ago, they moved my computer and phone and I moved all of my office possessions to my new spot.
 Come along with me and I'll show you how to get there.
 I walk past my old desk and go through the door.

-Then I turn right and walk by a couple of cubicles....
+Then I turn left and walk by a couple of cubicles....

 ...and there to the right you can see my new little spot.